Hey! I’m Sarah

 Professional qualifications and memberships

-→ I am a fully certified Life Coach – The accredited organisation I trained with follows the core competencies and international coaching models recognised by the ICF, International Coach Federation
+→ I am a certified Life Coach – The accredited organisation I trained with follows the core competencies and international coaching models recognised by the ICF, International Coach Federation

 → I am a certified Master Practitioner of Neuro Linguistic Programming – The accredited organisation I trained with is endorsed by the prestigious Institute of Leadership and Management and registered with the UK’s largest and only independent board for NLP (ANLP) and approved by the American Board for NLP